mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 FLARE LAUNCHER
 A simple pistol or tube type launcher for use with flares.
-Used as a weapon, a flare gun is highly inaccurate, with an effective range of 5 metres, imposing DM-2 on all attack rolls and inflicting only 1D damage with illumination or signalling flares, although it may set flammable objects on fire.
+Used as a weapon, a flare gun is highly inaccurate, with an effective range of 5 meters, imposing DM-2 on all attack rolls and inflicting only 1D damage with illumination or signalling flares, although it may set flammable objects on fire.
 A whistling flare will inflict